 Regional health authorities (RHAs) deliver these services.
 RHAs comprise of five agencies set up by the province to meet the needs of Manitobans.
 The first is Prairie Mountain Health.

-Another is the Winnipeg Health Region.
+Another is the Winnipeg Regional Health Authority.
 Next are Interlake-Eastern RHA and Southern Health/Sante Sud, and Northern Health Region.

 Who Is Eligible for Manitoba Healthcare?